fiskaltrust/rollout-doc/buy-resell/products/3rd-party/datev-meinfiskal.md

 Customer data such as E-Mail address and tax number (St.-ldNr. or USt-ldNr.) are exchanged between the fiskaltrust.Portal and the "[DATEV MeinFiskal](https://www.meinfiskal.de/)" platform.
 A MeinFiskal user account and a password is created automatically at DATEV, and the same e-mail address is used as in the fiskaltrust.Portal.
 The PosDealer changes the password for the user account at DATEV MeinFiskal and confirms the data transfer between fiskaltrust and DATEV.
 The PosOperator receives a welcome e-mail from DATEV MeinFiskal and can use the services "DATEV Kassenarchiv online" and the "DATEV Kassenbuch-Schnittstelle".

 Fiskaltrust takes over the generation of the legally required data formats (DSFinV-K, DFKA taxonomy, .tar files, native format, other documents), as well as the connection and data transfer to DATEV MeinFiskal via the fiskaltrust.portal.
-No further connection by the PosCreator is necessary.
+Therefore, no further connection by the PosCreator is necessary.

 ![MeinFiskal_Prozess](../../images/meinFiskal_Schnittstellen.png)